IMO and its role in protecting the world's oceans

 IMO has over many decades developed and adopted mandatory rules, as well as recommendations and guidelines, to protect the marine environment from any potential negative impact of shipping activities.
 One of the key conventions protecting the oceans is the International Convention for the Prevention of Pollution from Ships (MARPOL).
 MARPOL was first adopted in 1973 with annexes covering the prevention of pollution from ships by oil, by chemicals carried in bulk, by packaged goods, by sewage and garbage from ships.
 The convention was expanded in 1997 to regulate air pollution and emissions from ships.

 IMO understands the need for special protection in some areas because of ecological, socio-economic or scientific significance.
-Special areas and particularly sensitive sea areas (PSSA) are designated to ensure higher levels of protection from shipping activities.
+Special areas and Particularly Sensitive Sea Areas (PSSAs) are designated to ensure higher levels of protection from shipping activities.

-Recently, IMO has been enhancing its work on climate change mitigation and reduction of emissions from ships, which will contribute to reducing ocean acidification.
-IMO is also working to reduce marine plastic litter and to mitigate against invasive aquatic species.
-IMO also works to protect marine mammals from ship strikes and reduce underwater noise from ships.
+IMO continues to enhance its work on climate change mitigation and reduction of emissions from ships, which will contribute to reducing ocean acidification.
+IMO is working to reduce marine plastic litter and to mitigate against invasive aquatic species.
+IMO measures protect marine mammals from ship strikes and guidance has been adopted to reduce underwater noise from ships.

 Several global partnership projects executed by IMO address a range of ocean issues, including action on marine litter, reduction of GHG from shipping to address climate change as well as projects targeting the spread of potentially invasive aquatic species.